Maeve Brennan(1917–1993)

 Maeve Brennan, New Yorker writer

-The Dublin Republican family's daughter who moved to New York at seventeen, joined *Harper's Bazaar* and then the *New Yorker* in 1949, wrote the Manhattan-restaurant column *The Long-Winded Lady* and a body of stories on the Ranelagh childhood that William Maxwell at the magazine called the Irish-English short-story voice of the post-war American magazine, and declined into mental illness across the last fifteen years of her life.
+The Dublin Republican family's daughter who moved to New York at seventeen, joined the New Yorker in 1949, and wrote the Manhattan column The Long-Winded Lady and the Ranelagh stories that William Maxwell called the Irish-English short-story voice of the post-war American magazine.

-Maeve Brennan was born at 48 Cherryfield Avenue, Ranelagh on the south side of Dublin on 6 January 1917, second daughter of Robert Brennan, a Wexford-born Republican who had fought in the 1916 Easter Rising at Wexford and had been the Department of Foreign Affairs press officer of the Dáil Government across the War of Independence, and Una Anastasia Bolger, also a Wexford Republican.
-The household was the Catholic-Republican professional one of the early years of the Free State: the father moved into the Free State diplomatic service on the 1922 settlement, served as Irish minister to the United States from 1934 to 1947, and the family lived in Washington from 1934.
-Maeve, then seventeen, came with the family to the United States in 1934 and was schooled at the Immaculata Seminary in Washington and then at the American University.
-She took the BA in 1938 at twenty-one and stayed in the United States after the family's return to Dublin in 1947.
+Maeve Brennan was born at Cherryfield Avenue, Ranelagh, on the south side of Dublin on 6 January 1917, second daughter of Robert Brennan, a Wexford Republican who had fought in the 1916 Rising and become the Dáil's Department of Foreign Affairs press officer, and Una Bolger.
+The father moved into the Free State diplomatic service and served as Irish minister to the United States from 1934; Maeve, seventeen, came with the family to Washington in 1934, was schooled there and at the American University, and stayed in the United States after the family's return to Dublin.

-She moved to New York in 1941, at twenty-four, on a junior copy-editor's post at the *Harper's Bazaar* magazine fashion-and-arts desk.
-The Bazaar years through 1941 to 1949 were the apprenticeship: editing the fashion and arts features that the magazine ran across the war and post-war years, working alongside the fiction editor Carmel Snow and the photographer Louise Dahl-Wolfe, and writing on the side a body of small short stories that the *New Yorker*'s fiction editor William Maxwell read across the late 1940s and that brought her in 1949 to the staff of the *New Yorker* magazine at 25 West 43rd Street, where she stayed for the next twenty-five years.
+She moved to New York in 1941 on a junior copy-editor's post at Harper's Bazaar, working alongside the fiction editor Carmel Snow and the photographer Louise Dahl-Wolfe through the war and post-war years and writing short stories on the side that the New Yorker's fiction editor William Maxwell read across the late 1940s.
+They brought her in 1949 to the staff of the New Yorker, where she stayed for the next twenty-five years.

-The *Long-Winded Lady* column in the magazine's *Talk of the Town* section, beginning in 1954, gave her the public-facing literary identity by which most contemporary readers knew her.
-The column was a first-person observational sequence of pieces, signed only *The Long-Winded Lady*, on the life of mid-Manhattan: the conversations overheard in cheap restaurants on Sixth Avenue, the encounters of the immigrant-Irish-Italian-Polish working-class boarding houses of the West Side, the dramas of the workmen-and-streetwalkers and shopkeepers and stenographers and waitresses and elevator operators of the commercial blocks of mid-town.
-She wrote a hundred and fifty *Long-Winded Lady* columns across the period 1954 to 1981.
-They were collected in *The Long-Winded Lady* (1969) and (posthumously) in *Maeve Brennan: The Talk of the Town* (1997).
+The Long-Winded Lady column in the magazine's Talk of the Town, from 1954, gave her the public literary identity by which most readers knew her: a first-person observational sequence, signed only The Long-Winded Lady, on the life of mid-Manhattan, the cheap restaurants and boarding houses and the waitresses and shopkeepers of the commercial blocks.
+She wrote about a hundred and fifty of them, collected in The Long-Winded Lady (1969).

 Achievements